 - Fair Selection Procedure: A number of factors can be taken into account when deciding which employee(s) to make redundant, including disciplinary record, relevant skills, adaptability, profitability and time keeping.
 You will need to be able to demonstrate that you have adopted a fair selection criteria and procedure to protect yourself against unfair dismissal claims.

 - Dismissal Procedure: A set dismissal procedure must be followed if an employer wishes to avoid future legal reprisals.
 Our redundancy solicitors can advise you on this procedure.

 - Redundancy Payments: If an employee has provided your company with at least two years’ continuous service, you will be required to pay statutory redundancy pay.
 There are a few exceptions to this rule; the redundancy solicitors at Farleys can advise you on whether you will be required to make redundancy payments.

 The process of making an employee or a group of employees redundant is a complex and difficult process.
-By instructing an efficient redundancy solicitor with commercial expertise, you and your business will be far less likely to face future unfair or discriminatory dismissal claims.
+By instructing an efficient redundancy solicitor with commercial expertise, you and your business will be far less likely to face future employment claims including for unfair dismissal.

 Lay-off and Short Time Work